Anoop2197/Anoop2197/README.md

 - 👋 Hi, I’m @Anoop2197
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...python full stack developer
+- 🌱 I’m currently learning ...Python Full Stack Developer
 - 💞️ I’m looking to collaborate on ...your company
-- 📫 How to reach me ...
+- 📫 How to reach me ...Any Time
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...He/Him/His
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...Game Codders!

 <!---
 Anoop2197/Anoop2197 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.